ImprontaAdvance/telegram-mtg-bot/README.md

 ## Commands

 #### /price _card_[, _card_]*
-Bot should return the prices for the first 8 cards that match _card_ parameter.
+Bot return the prices for the first 8 cards that match _card_ parameter.
 It can search multiple cards if comma-separated.
 The price retrieved is the trend price.

 Example:
 ```